Marijuana Possession Charges in California

 Possession with Intent to Sell Marijuana – CA Laws & Penalties

 Possession with intent to sell marijuana is a felony, regardless of how much marijuana you actually possessed.
-The prosecution may try to prove you had intent to sell the marijuana because you had things like a scale, baggies, or large amounts of cash.
+The prosecution may try to prove you had the intent to sell the marijuana because you had things like a scale, baggies, or large amounts of cash.

 If you are found guilty of this offense you may be facing up to 3 years in state prison.